kurron/open-guide-jvm-builds/README.md

 troubleshooting.

 # Prerequisites
+* Ubuntu 16.04
+* Docker Engine

+# The Plan
+We'll be using Gradle as our build tool as it is very convenient and powerful.
+Normally, you run `./gradlew build` and it performs all the tasks at once.
+Since we are breaking things up in stages, we'll be running many of the tasks explicitly.

+## Docker Image
+We'll need a small and carefully crafted Docker image to fuel our pipeline.
+The requirements are pretty simple:
+* a current OpenJDK implementation
+* a non-root user

 # Building
-## Stage One
+## Stage One: Compilation
-In this stage we want to run the basic steps needed to create a viable artifact worth promoting to the next stage.
-This means:
-* see if the code compiles
+In this stage all we want to do is see if the code compiles.
-* see if it passes automated inspection
-* see if it passes automated unit-level tests
-* assemble the passing bits into an artifact

 # Installation
 # Tips and Tricks